tsuki-lang/tsuki/spec.md

 `CString` is available as an alias to `PtrArray[CChar]`.

 Idiomatic tsuki programs should avoid using these unmanaged pointers whenever possible.
-When interfacing with C, idiomatic wrappers should be provided when time allows, such that developers do not need to think about managing lifetimes.
+When interfacing with C, idiomatic wrappers should be provided if time allows, such that developers do not need to think about managing lifetimes.

 Unmanaged pointers can be used for optimization purposes if necessary, but should be avoided like the fire wherever better, more robust solutions exist.